-At least 44 killed as air strike hits Libya migrant detention center: U.N
+At least 44 killed as air strike hits Libya migrant detention center: U.N.

 Both sides enjoy military support from regional powers.
 The LNA has been supplied for years by the United Arab Emirates and Egypt, while Turkey recently shipped arms to Tripoli to stop Haftar’s assault, diplomats say.

-The conflict threatens to disrupt oil supplies, boost migration across the Mediterranean to Europe, scupper U.N. plans for an election to defuse the rivalry between the parallel administrations in east and west - and create a security void that Islamist militants could fill.
+The conflict threatens to disrupt oil supplies, boost migration across the Mediterranean to Europe, scupper U.N. plans for an election to resolve the rivalry between the parallel administrations in east and west - and create a security void that Islamist militants could fill.

-Additional reporting by Ulf Laessing and Omar Fahmy in Cairo, Stephanie Nebehay and Tom Miles in Geneva; Writing by Ulf Laessing and Aidan Lewis; Editing by Kevin Liffey/Mark Heinrich
+Additional reporting by Ulf Laessing and Omar Fahmy in Cairo, Ayman al-Warfalli in Benghazi, Stephanie Nebehay and Tom Miles in Geneva, Michelle Nichols at the United Nations; Writing by Ulf Laessing and Aidan Lewis; Editing by Mark Heinrich and Gareth Jones